 Feedback based on scorecards and call monitoring can play a pivotal role in enhancing the performance of your entire team of agents.
 Being able to speak with a manager or QA specialist about where they’re going wrong can play a consistent role in developing.
 When you work with the public and serve customers in any capacity, it’s normal to make mistakes when dealing with people.

 However, learning to recognize your faults and taking the steps advised to correct them will only help to make those mistakes rarer and rarer.
-With PlayVox, integrating feedback into your everyday operations and training programmes is easier than ever.
+With Playvox, integrating feedback into your everyday operations and training programs is easier than ever.

 So, what is quality in a call center?
-As we’ve discussed, successful quality monitoring in your call center is far, far more than simply watching over agents like some kind of omnipresent overlord.
-It’s not about just identifying issues and giving staff a telling-off with vague instructions to ‘do better’: it’s about using hard data and evidence to improve the overall customer experience.
+As we’ve discussed, successful quality monitoring in your call center is more than simply watching over agents like an omnipresent overlord.
+It’s not about just identifying issues and giving staff vague instructions to “do better.”
+It’s about using hard data and evidence to improve the overall customer experience.

 While it’s simple for a call center to fall into bad habits and routines, taking steps to change things for the better can turn your call center’s performance around.
 Investing in cutting-edge QA software is vital to build quality in a call center and achieve a productive, successful workforce.